 Say "Hi" ... even if you think I suck. :)

 One time I sat with my guitar as a brawl between 2 groups of bikers raged on all around me.
-I got through without a scratch and so did my Guitar but I DID stop singing for the duration.
+I got through without a scratch and so did my Guitar.

-My first guitar was a Tiesco Spectrum 3 from K-Mart. :) I still remember my father choosing it for me.
-He played every guitar they had on display in 2 K-Marts.
-The Spectrum 3 was the fanciest one!
-I didn't expect him to choose the gorgeous blue Spectrum 3 but he did.
+My first guitar was a Tiesco Spectrum 3 from K-Mart. :) I still remember my father choosing it for me, but I didn't know it by model name at the time.
+Dad played every electric guitar they had on display in 2 K-Marts.
+I didn't expect him to choose the gorgeous blue top-of-the-line.
+That guitar was my pride & joy.

 Since then I've become a guitar freak.
 I have a room full of Strats and Teles of all sorts, but you'll probably see me on StreetJelly playing one of the following: